Faculty Annual Activities Evaluation

 Faculty should keep both their yearly faculty evaluation reports and their yearly evaluations.
 This information will present a central part of their portfolio for tenure and promotion as well as post-tenure review.

 Although the primary activity required of the faculty is teaching, the university expects a faculty member to continue to develop professionally beyond the award of the terminal degree.
 Information recorded on the Faculty Activities Report is used to evaluate a faculty member's professional development.
-Activities which contribute to a positive rating in this area include research and scholarly projects, application for an the award of grants, preparation of work for publication, presentation of work at professional conferences, and publication of professional work.
+Activities which contribute to a positive rating in this area include research and scholarly projects, application for the award of grants, preparation of work for publication, presentation of work at professional conferences, and publication of professional work.
 In addition, participation in professional organizations, holding office in such organization and attendance at professional meetings can be expected to enhance evaluations in the area of professional development.
 Faculty members are encouraged to review their professional activities proactively at the beginning of each academic year with their division chair to determine the evaluation they could expect if they were successful in completing their planned activities.
 If the provisional evaluation is not satisfactory to the faculty member, he/she may request that the division chair provide a description of additional activities or accomplishments that would raise the ratings to an acceptable level.

 In addition to teaching, the university expects the faculty to serve as advisors to students, keep regular office hours, participate in the university speakers' bureau, serve on committees, and attend scheduled meetings, functions, and graduation ceremonies.
 Division chairs evaluate the faculty member's university service based on activities summarized in the yearly Faculty Activities Report.
-Activities which are considered when faculty are evaluated include: serving as division chair, service as the char of a committee, developing a campus program; serving as s department chair; active involvement in the form of sponsorship of student organizations; research and independent study projects and internships; serving as a director of a campus program or an advisor to a large number of students; participating in activities with students (specified); serving on committees; and participating in admissions function, campus programs or telethons.
+Activities which are considered when faculty are evaluated include: serving as division chair, service as the chair of a committee, developing a campus program; serving as s department chair; active involvement in the form of sponsorship of student organizations; research and independent study projects and internships; serving as a director of a campus program or an advisor to a large number of students; participating in activities with students (specified); serving on committees; and participating in admissions function, campus programs or telethons.

 As in the area of professional development, faculty can ask for a provisional evaluation (prior to the actual one) in this area, and ask for suggestions by the division chair or dean about how to improve the evaluation.